-- The Company submits its tax declaration before the end of April of each year, as sanctioned by the Income Tax Law no. 91 of 2005 and taxes are annually paid based on the Company's results. - The Company received tax form no. (19) for years 2011-2014 and appealed the form within the legal timeline and the relevant tax authority is currently preparing for re-inspection.
+The Company submits its income tax returns before the end of April of each year, as per by the Corporate Tax Law no. 91 of 2005 and tax is accrued and paid on annual basis for the Company's activities.

+The Tax Authority have inspected the Company for the years 2011 till 2018.

-The Company deducts income tax on employee salaries on monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax declarations accompanied by payroll records and adjustments.
-Inspection of the Company's records until 2018 was carried out and the Company has not yet been notified of its results.
+The Company deducts income tax on employee salaries on monthly basis and settles the amounts before the Company deducts payroll tax from employees' salaries subject to payroll tax on a monthly basis and pays the tax before the 15th day of each following month in which the tax is accrued as per forms approved by the Tax Authority, the company submits annual payroll tax returns accompanied with payroll settlement.
+The inspection was carried out till 2020.

-- The Company settles stamp tax in accordance with law no. 111 of 1980 and its amendments.
-Inspection of the Company's records until 2014 was carried out and taxes have been settled.
+The Company pays stamp tax for subject amounts in accordance with law no. 111 of 1980 and its amendments.
+The inspection was carried out till 2020.